 Deployable Care: They are transportable and can be set up quickly in locations without medical infrastructure.

-Outpatient Services: They offer a range of non-emergency outpatient services to support deployed personnel.
+Outpatient Services: Offer a range of non-emergency services to support deployed personnel.

 Medical Assessments: They conduct crucial readiness assessments, including deployment health assessments and periodic health evaluations.